The second entry in the Sony RISC console trilogy.

-PSone games cannot save to the PS2 memory cards directly, instead a PSone memory card must be used.
+PSone games cannot save to the PS2 memory cards directly, instead, a PSone memory card must be used.
 In spite of this PSone save files can be saved to the PS2 format cards as a form of backup, but PSone games cannot directly load saves from a PS2 memory card, it must be copied back to an original memory card.

 This plugs into the expansion bay of the Playstation 2 and is used to provide network and internet connectivity to the PlayStation 2, along with hard drive support for certain games.
 Only the network function was supported in the US and Japan, Europe did not get official support for the HDD (nice one Sony, as if the PAL format games weren’t bad enough).
-Early units had a ethernet socket along with a modem telephone connector, whilst later units featured only ethernet.
+Early units had an ethernet socket along with a modem telephone connector, whilst later units featured only ethernet.

 Selected games supported network play, either local or over the internet.
 There was no central service like Xbox Live, each game had to have its own central server and infrastructure to implement its online functionality.
-Typically gamespy was used to provide the matchmaking, with Sony only providing the DNAS security system to check for authentic and non-modified consoles from being used with the service.
+Typically GameSpy was used to provide the matchmaking, with Sony only providing the DNAS security system to check for authentic and non-modified consoles from being used with the service.

-The network adaptor would be built into the slim revisions (SCPH70000 onwards) with the console having a built in ethernet port.
+The network adaptor would be built into the slim revisions (SCPH70000 onwards) with the console having a built-in ethernet port.

 Games that used the hard drive used it in a similar fashion to the original Xbox, where supported games could cache data to the drive and have it load in tandem with the DVD drive, like some sort of RAID.
 This helped to reduce loading times and reduced stress on the laser.
-The hard drive cannot be used as a substitute to the memory card.
+The hard drive cannot be used as a substitute for the memory card.

 Hard disk support was removed with the slim revisions with no provision for support.
 This means games like Final Fantasy 12 are not compatible with this model on consoles onwards (SCPH 70000)

 The hard drive really came into its own with the use of homebrew software, with backup launchers like HDLoader and OPENPS2Loader being released which allow for games to be ripped and run from the hard drive.
-His has the benefit of faster load times, adding convenience for the player since they don’t have to keep swapping disks and reduced wear on the DVD drive laser, which had a tendency to fail.
+This has the benefit of faster load times, adding convenience for the player since they don’t have to keep swapping disks and reduced wear on the DVD drive laser, which had a tendency to fail.
 A side effect was its use of piracy, where games could be downloaded and installed to the PS2 using a PC or over the network cable.
 Not all games are compatible and some require additional modes or fixes to be enabled.

-- An IDE to SATA adaptor, this plugged in between the network adaptor IDE ports and the SATA drive interface, this method would only work on laptop style hard disks and not the larger desktop style hard drives due to the size limitations imposed by the PS2 bay enclosure.
+- An IDE to SATA adaptor, this plugged in between the network adaptor IDE ports and the SATA drive interface, this method would only work on laptop-style hard disks and not the larger desktop style hard drives due to the size limitations imposed by the PS2 bay enclosure.
 It was designed to fit only a 3.5inch hard disk and adding an adaptor would prevent the drive from fitting.

 - Converting the network adaptor to SATA, the IDE interface on the network adaptor is interchangeable which meant you could swap it for a SATA interface instead.
-This involved opening up the network adaptor and replacing the Ide interface for the SATA one instead.
+This involved opening up the network adaptor and replacing the IDE interface for the SATA one instead.

 Another option was to use the 1394 iLINK port, but since this is only supported on the early larger PS2 models and on those models you would want to use the network adaptor method anyway.

-Dualshock 2: Based on the Dualshock controller for the first PlayStation, new additions are the pressure sensitive face buttons feature, where the harder you press the face buttons affects how the game reacts.
+Dualshock 2: Based on the Dualshock controller for the first PlayStation, new additions are the pressure-sensitive face buttons feature, where the harder you press the face buttons affects how the game reacts.
 Metal Gear Solid uses this to change how the player handles the gun.
 In 2006 Sony quietly removed the vibration feature due to a patent issue, which is why the PS3 was initially released without vibration support.

 A USB web camera that connects via the USB port and is used for certain games.
 Sort of similar to the Kinect accessory but has little to no tracking capabilities.
 Certain games include Eyetoy support as an optional feature (Urbz: Sims in the City) which projects the camera image on one of the billboards, other games are reliant on the accessory as it functions as an input device.